 So, what can you do to make this process quicker?

 To avoid this issue, you can use influencer discovery platforms.
 They can make the entire process of finding an influencer extremely simple.
-I recommend using Fourstarzz Media for this.
+I recommend using Heepsy for this.

 It has a database of over 750K social media influencers and you can search for them based on hashtags, username, location, engagement rates, niche, and more.